sekatol/wtrec-list/README.md

 # wtrec-list
-A browser console script that lists all wtrec's stored in dwem-wtrec IndexedDB
+A browser console script that lists all dcss wtrec's stored in dwem-wtrec IndexedDB

 # Usage
 - Goto the webpage `crawl.nemelex.cards/#lobby`